bernasiakk/Turning-book-ratings.csv-into-a-relational-database/README.md

 ## Tech Stack
-Entire project was done using Microsoft Fabric*:
+Entire project was done using Microsoft Fabric.
+The following subcomponents were used:

 - **Storage**
   - Lakehouse